aukilabs/posemesh/core/compute-node/README.md

    `auth::SiweAfterRegistration`.
 The robot entrypoint registers directly with its opaque DDS-issued credential and never starts legacy registration or falls back to SIWE.
+5. When Robot relay mode is enabled, the host starts the endpoint P2P-token refresher and relay-booking coordinator after machine authentication, process Peer-ID binding, and Domain assignment.
+The coordinator reserves each DMS-ready child and exposes only confirmed routes to the dataset layer.
-5. The main `run_node` loop obtains an access token from DDS, builds a DMS client, leases tasks, initializes session state, and dispatches to the correct runner via `RunnerRegistry::run_for_lease`.
+6. The main `run_node` loop obtains an access token from DDS, builds a DMS client, leases tasks, initializes session state, and dispatches to the correct runner via `RunnerRegistry::run_for_lease`.
-6. `HeartbeatDriver` coalesces progress updates and posts heartbeats on the TTL schedule computed by `session::HeartbeatPolicy`, refreshing storage tokens when DDS returns new ones.
+7. `HeartbeatDriver` coalesces progress updates and posts heartbeats on the TTL schedule computed by `session::HeartbeatPolicy`, refreshing storage tokens when DDS returns new ones.
-7. When a runner finishes, artifacts discovered by the storage layer are reported to DMS via `complete` or `fail`, and the cycle restarts.
+8. When a runner finishes, artifacts discovered by the storage layer are reported to DMS via `complete` or `fail`, and the cycle restarts.

 ## Configuration surface